-We have a significant deferred tax asset balance included in our consolidated balance sheet.
+Our deferred tax asset balance included in our Consolidated Balance Sheets was \$26.6 million at December 31, 2013.
 We are required to assess the likelihood that our deferred tax assets, which include our net operating loss carryforwards and temporary differences that are expected to be deductible in future years, will be recoverable from the carryback to prior years, carryforward to future years or through other prudent and feasible tax planning strategies.
 If recovery is not likely, we have to provide a valuation allowance based on our estimates of future taxable income in the various taxing jurisdictions, and the amount of deferred taxes that are ultimately realizable.
 The provision for current and deferred taxes involves evaluations and judgments of uncertainties in the interpretation of complex tax regulations by various taxing authorities.
 Actual results could differ from our estimates and if we determine the deferred tax asset we would realize would be greater or less than the net amount recorded, an adjustment would be made to the tax provision in that period.

 Pension Plans - We sponsor various noncontributory defined benefit pension plans covering substantially all full-time employees that began employment prior to June 30, 2008 (the majority of our defined benefit pension plans were frozen June 30, 2009), including a SERP, which covers certain executive employees.
-Pension expense for continuing operations for those plans was \$8.6 million in 2012, \$8.1 in 2011 and \$7.3 million in 2010.
+Defined benefit pension plan expense for those plans was \$8.8 million in 2013, \$8.6 million in 2012 and \$8.1 million in 2011.

 The measurement of our pension obligation and related expense is dependent on a variety of estimates, including: discount rates; expected long-term rate of return on plan assets; expected increase in compensation levels; and employee turnover, mortality and retirement ages.
 We review these assumptions on an annual basis and make modifications to the assumptions based on current rates and trends when appropriate.
-In accordance with accounting principles we record the effects of these modifications currently or amortize them over future periods.
+In accordance with accounting principles, we record the effects of these modifications currently or amortize them over future periods.
 We consider the most critical of our pension estimates to be our discount rate and the expected long-term rate of return on plan assets.

-The assumptions used in accounting for our defined benefit pension plans for 2012 and 2011 are the following:
+The assumptions used in accounting for our defined benefit pension plans for 2013 and 2012 are as follows:

-2012 2011
+2013 2012

-Discount rate for expense 5.29% 5.85%
+Discount rate for expense 4.27% 5.29%

-Discount rate for obligations 4.27% 5.29%
+Discount rate for obligations 5.08% 4.27%

-Long-term rate of return on plan assets 5.30% 5.70%
+Long-term rate of return on plan assets 4.65% 5.30%

-Increase in compensation levels for expense and obligations 3.30% 3.30%